 - We started by making these Instant Pot brats and sauerkraut.
 My husband loved those, but the kids just wanted some good old fashioned hot dogs.

 The sausages we used for that were uncooked so they took a bit longer.
 They tasted amazing using beer, we used water to cook/steam these.
+If you want to know how to cook frozen hot dogs it isn’t much different other than separating them first, then follow this timing.

 Since our Instant Pot hot dogs are precooked I knew it wouldn’t take long at all.